check017/developer-training-lineup/Level-0/00-Tools-of-the-Trade/Command-line.md

 (Remember, every file lives in a directory).
 Here is an example of a typical file path: `Home/Projects/dev-training/my-addresses.txt`.
 You can see here we started at a directory called Home then proceeded through two more directories(Projects and dev-training) to arrive at the my-addresses.txt file.
-But why did we need to go through two additional directories to get to the file we wanted.
+But why did we need to go through two additional directories to get to the file we wanted?
 Ok, so while we call the file system a tree, it's actually clusters of directories inside other directories.
 Inside those directories are files.
 You could take the above file path and translate as "In the Home directory there lives the Project directory.